njgibbon/nicks-python-kata/nicks_py_algs/docs/reverse.md

 python3 -m timeit --number 1000 --unit usec 'import src.nicks_py_algs.reverse' 'src.nicks_py_algs.reverse.reverse_0("abcdefghijklmnopqrstuvwxyz")'
 ```
 But I set the input string to a length of 10,000.
 The test returns the average value of the best 5 runs.
 This gives the algorithm the best chance to perform as well as it can on your machine.
 This type of testing is useful to point out significant performance differences.
-The time tracked is in micro-seconds 1/1,000,000th of a second.
+The time tracked is in microseconds (1/1,000,000th of a second).

 ![reverse benchmark table](https://github.com/njgibbon/nicks-python-kata/blob/master/nicks_py_algs/images/reverse_benchmark_table.png)